pleabargain/storyboard/english_question_words.md

 # How
+- How should I begin to learn how to sail schooners?
 - How is it possible that we can eat so much Salad Olivier?
 - How is it possible to eat twelve holy dishes at one sitting?
 - How do Japanese celebrate New Years?